Renewing Your CDL in Rhode IslandCompare Commercial Vehicle Insurance Rates in 3 Steps

 - Your current license

 - Your Social Security card

 - Proof that you passed the required exams for that particular license

 - Cash or personal check to pay a $61.50 license fee for 5 years, or $25.50 if you're 70 years old and older.

 If you're renewing a license with a hazmat endorsement, make sure your TSA background check is still good.
 If you need a new one, get it done at least a month ahead of time. bring the following:

 - A clearance letter from the Transportation Security Administration (TSA).

-You must self-certify your type of vehicle operation with Rhode Island's DMV by January 2014.
+You must self-certify your type of vehicle operation with Rhode Island's DMV.
 This means you must self-certify one of the following driving categories: